Financial-Times/origami/README.md

 There are several options used to change the appearance or behaviour of o-banner.
 All of these are optional, but it's recommended to set at least `contentLong`, `buttonLabel`, and `buttonUrl`.
 Set the following as properties on the second argument to `oBanner`:

   - `autoOpen`: Boolean.
 Whether to automatically open the banner.
 Defaults to `true`
+  - `suppressCloseButton`: Boolean.
+Whether to hide the close button.
+Defaults to `false`
   - `bannerClass`: String.
 The top-level banner class, which other classes will be based on.
 Defaults to `o-banner`
   - `contentLong`: String.
 The content to display on larger screens, or all screens if `contentShort` is not specified.
 Defaults to `&hellip;`
   - `contentShort`: String.
 The content to display on smaller screens.
 Defaults to the value of `contentLong`